 The play was written by Ed Waugh (The Great Joe Wilson, Hadaway Harry) and starring Micky Cochrane.
-When I caught up with Micky I asked him what impact is the Coronavirus pandemic having ?
+When I caught up with Micky I asked him what impact the Coronavirus pandemic having ?

 One of the earliest plays of my career was The Revengers written by Ed and Trevor Wood.
 I also did Alf Ramsey Knew My Grandfather by the duo.
 In recent years I’ve worked a lot with Ed who I get on very well with.

 Most of the cast were on stage for my entrance and I couldn’t wait to get out there.
 The script is so good and the cues so fast it was such a buzz to be part of it.

 With ‘Carrying David’ in every performance I felt I recognised a moment where I knew the audience were with me and with the story.
 That’s a pretty special feeling.

 I always acted and performed at school.
 Got my A for Drama but left school thinking it’s not something that someone of my background does.
 I maintained an interest from afar but didn’t see it as a career.
 I had all kinds of offers to join youth theatre and Drama clubs.

 After years of many jobs and no direction it was my mother who persuaded me to give it a shot.
 I took a degree, got an agent and became a professional actor.

 My younger brother Stephen is a singer and fantastic songwriter and we are in a band This Ground Moves.
 My niece has an amazing voice.
 We’re the Geordie Osmonds.

 Yes, highlight was doing Man Down with Greg Davies.
 A great experience and a good laugh.
 Done quite a few ads in TV and radio.

-What role would you like to play ?
 It’s ambitious, but I’d love to explore the part of Johnny Byron in ‘Jerusalem’.
 Maybe a ‘Line of Duty’ villain, love playing shady characters.
 I also have a real interest in playing strong characters or any who have a vulnerability to them.

 I was meant to be working at Live Theatre this summer, with November Club in late summer and at Alnwick Playhouse at Christmas, but Live Theatre has been cancelled for now.
 It’s fingers crossed for the others.

-Interview by Gary Alikivi March 2020.
+Interview by Alikivi March 2020.